Scheeks-cmu/Portfolio/final_project_ScoutCheeks.md

 ![Scannable Document 2 on Feb 28, 2021 at 11_55_52 AM](https://user-images.githubusercontent.com/78758958/109427183-2c11a380-79bf-11eb-8ca8-c9448419744a.jpg)

 The third sketch is an infographic.
-I’m still grappling with how I want to present the data on environmental justice inequities and considering that the topic has so many intersectional factors, I think an infographic would be a comprehensive way to present a lot of substantive information at once.
+I’m still grappling with how I want to present the data on environmental justice inequities and considering that the topic has so many intersectional factors; so I think an infographic would be a comprehensive way to present a lot of substantive information at once.

 ![image](https://user-images.githubusercontent.com/78758958/109427072-b1488880-79be-11eb-87db-99a54f88c5f9.png)